| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 It is important to understand that conditional expressions choose the first match.
-To illustrate this, lets suppose you need to store values of all recipients from the envelope in the ‘X-Also-Delivered-To’ header.
+To illustrate this, lets suppose you wish to store all recipient emails from the envelope in the ‘X-Also-Delivered-To’ header.
 A naive way to do so is:

 you will not achieve your goal.